MamaiTheCoder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execution permission to the owner, the group owner and the other users, to the file hello No permission to user and group.
 All permission to other Set the mode of file to 753
+Set the mode of the file  hello same as olleh